How to clean your diamond engagement ring

 - Pat dry with a soft cloth or microfiber towel.

-Everyday wear can cause a build up of residue on your jewelry, which is why we offer a complimentary professional clean and polish (once annually).* This service is part of our guarantee and it also gives us a chance to check that all your diamonds/gemstones are secure and well set.
+Everyday wear can cause a build up of residue on your jewellery, which is why we offer a complimentary professional clean and polish (once annually).* This service is part of our guarantee and it also gives us a chance to check that all your diamonds/gemstones are secure and well set.

 How to prevent scuffs and dullness

-Remove your jewelry when swimming or in spas, handling sharp/coarse objects, or using abrasive products or harsh chemicals, like those found in cleaning products.
+Remove your jewellery when swimming or in spas, handling sharp/coarse objects, or using abrasive products or harsh chemicals, like those found in cleaning products.
 Platinum and gold are durable, but that doesn’t mean they’re invincible!

 Activities & Cosmetics

-Remove your jewelry during hands-on exercise, and avoid direct contact with cosmetics, lotions, and sprays (such as hairspray or perfume) as these products leave a residue that can build up on your diamond ring, collecting dirt and dust.
+Remove your jewellery during hands-on exercise, and avoid direct contact with cosmetics, lotions, and sprays (such as hairspray or perfume) as these products leave a residue that can build up on your diamond ring, collecting dirt and dust.

-If you think one of your diamonds/gemstones may be coming loose (e.g. it’s sitting at an angle or wiggling) stop wearing your ring and take it to a jeweler.
+If you think one of your diamonds/gemstones may be coming loose (e.g. it’s sitting at an angle or wiggling) stop wearing your ring and take it to a jeweller.
 We know nobody likes to part with their rings, but it’s better safe than sorry.

 Cleaning your engagement ring once a month makes a huge impact on your diamond’s sparkle.
 Above shows the difference between diamonds that have been worn while gardening and cleaning before and after a professional cleaning.

 A clean diamond ring has all the shimmer and shine of a brand new ring.
-This is especially important for a white gold or platinum diamond ring as residue is more pronounced on a colorless metal.
+This is especially important for a white gold or platinum diamond ring as residue is more pronounced on a colourless metal.

 There’s no material difference between lab grown diamonds and natural diamonds, so follow the same cleaning routine on matter which type you have.
 Once you’ve learned how to clean a diamond ring, it’s best to keep this up roughly every month to avoid excessive build up.
 Read our diamond education page for a deep dive into what makes diamonds so special, and how to best care for your diamond engagement ring.